 File your late 2012 taxes in 2014.
 If not, the late penalties will continue to grow.

 Procrastination happens.
 Maybe you planned to file your 2012 taxes when they were due, but ended up putting it off until a later date.
-Now, it’s January 2014, the date for you to file last year’s taxes is creeping up and you still haven’t even filed your 2012 taxes.
+Now, it’s 2014 and you still haven’t filed your 2012 taxes.
 Sound familiar?
 The good news is you can file 2012 taxes in 2014 with PriorTax.

 If filing your 2012 taxes was put on the back-burner, you don’t have to put it off any longer and can file your 2012 taxes in 2014.
 Yes, it will be considered late.
 However, it’s much better to file late, than to never file at all!
 If the process of filing your late taxes is causing you mild stress, take a deep breath and simply follow our provided steps.